SuperOfficeDocs/superoffice-docs/docs/en/request/learn/tags.md

 ## Searching for tags

-Tags can be used to search for requests in the [quick search][2] and in the "regular" [search function][3] using criteria.
+Tags can be used to search for requests in the [free-text search][2] and in the regular [search function][3] using criteria.

 <!-- Referenced links -->
 [1]: howto/create.md
-[2]: ../../search-options/learn/in-service/quick-search.md
+[2]: ../../search-options/learn/freetext-search.md
 [3]: find.md#category
+[4]: ../../admin/lists/learn/adding-items.md

 <!-- Referenced images -->
 [img1]: ../../../media/icons/btn-menu.png
+[img2]: media/requests-tag-request-small.png